Documentary Drawing in Italy

 Dates:

-Depart U.S.: May 21, 2019
+Depart U.S.: May 20, 2015

-Arrive in Rome: May 22, 2019
+Arrive in Rome: May 21, 2025

-Depart Venice: June 10, 2019
+Depart Venice: June 9, 2025

-Rome: May 22–27, 2017 (5 days)
+Rome: May 21–26, 2025 (5 days)

 Students will visit St. Peter’s Basilica, the Vatican Museums and Sistine Chapel, Piazza Navona, the Pantheon, the outdoor market at Campo de’Fiori and the Trevi Fountain, Roman Forum and Colosseum, among other sites.
 While visiting these quintessential historic places, students will also observe contemporary culture and life that exists beyond and in between these infamous spaces and places.
 Off-the-beaten-path walking tours and excursions will enable students to see and understand the diversity and complexity of Italy in the 21st century.

-Florence: May 27–31, 2019 (4 days)
+Florence: May 26–31, 2025 (5 days)

 Considered the birthplace of the Renaissance, today Florence is home to an amazing collection of Renaissance art and architecture.
 Among the many sites we will visit, students will see Michelangelo’s sculpture of David at the Galleria dell'Accademia, Santa Maria del Fiore, known as The Duomo, the Palazzo Vecchio, the Pitti Palace and Boboli Gardens, The Basilica of San Miniato, and the Uffizi Gallery.

-Siena: May 31–June 4, 2019 (4 days)
+Siena: May 31–June 4, 2025 (4 days)

 Siena, which was founded by the Etruscans, is a magnificent city known for its medieval and gothic architecture and early Renaissance art.
 The city is located in the heart of Tuscany, approximately forty-five minutes south of Florence by train.
 For two hundred years, during the twelfth and thirteenth centuries, Siena was one of the major cities of Europe.
 A walled medieval city, it is considered to be one of the best-preserved medieval towns in Italy and in Europe and is unusually rich in art, architecture and cultural traditions for a city its size.
 In Siena, participants will research and document the symbols and applications found in 16 neighborhoods.

-Venice: June 4-10, 2019 (6 days)
+Venice: June 4-9, 2025 (5 days)

 Students will visit modern & contemporary art collections at the Peggy Guggenheim Museum and the Pinault collection at the Punta della Dogana, which was renovated by the Japanese architect, Tadao Ando.
 Visits in Venice will include the Grand Canal, the Piazza, Basilica and museum of San Marco, the Doge’s Palace, San Giorgio Maggiore, site of the last painting by Tintoretto, and the Baroque church of Santa Maria delle Salute.
 The group will also visit a variety of artisan craft workshops, and visit the island of Murano.

-• ADS 532 Study Abroad: Documentary Drawing in Italy (3 credits)
+Required course: ADS 532 Study Abroad: Documentary Drawing in Italy (3 credits)

-• ADS 533 Study Abroad Documentation
+Optional course: ADS 533 Study Abroad Documentation (3 credits)

 Prior to the study abroad program there will be multiple required orientation meetings and group presentations based on research into the history and culture of each city.
-All work should to be completed during the Fall semester 2017.
+All work should to be completed during the Fall semester 2025.

 ADS 532 Study Abroad: Documentary Drawing in Italy - (3 credit hours)